gravitycircle/scaffold/README.md

 - Delete all extra themes / plugins.
 We're departing from those.

 ## Alright Sparky!
-- The correct API's must be placed within the database.
+- The correct Google Cloud Platform API must be placed in the database.
 To do this, log into Wordpress by going into `_bin/wp-admin` on your browser.
 - On the left hand panel, look for *Settings > General*
 - Scroll down to the bottom and add an API Key named `Google Cloud Platform` and a matching API key to the right.
 Save.
 - Documentation is still in the works.